SummitEvergreen/summit-php/README.md

 $purchase = $summit->setPurchaseData($purchaseInfo);

-// Returns a JSON-ecoding string with the purchase data (see below)
+// Returns a JSON-encoded string with the purchase data (see below)
 $return = $purchase->addPurchase();
 ```